chocolateboy/nunjucks-parser/README.md

 This module provides a simple and efficient way to query this information without resorting to inefficient workarounds such as monitoring every file in a directory that has an `.njk` extension.
-It also provides promisified wrappers for the built-in `render` functions which fix nits and bypass [bugs](https://github.com/mozilla/nunjucks/issues/678) in the standard API.
+It also provides promisified versions of the built-in `render` functions which fix nits and bypass [bugs](https://github.com/mozilla/nunjucks/issues/678) in the standard API.

 ## Why Not?